PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Understanding and Testing Challenges.md

 ## Testing your Challenge

-To simulate multiple players interaction with a challenge we recommend that you open a number of tabs on your browser and use the test harness to simulate interaction from clients.
+To simulate multiple player interactions with a challenge we recommend that you open a number of tabs on your browser and use the test harness to simulate interaction from clients.
 For this test, open three tabs on your browser and authenticate a player on every tab.

-First authenticated player will create a challenge, for this example we'll make it a public challenge which will start when the maximum amount of players is met.
+First authenticated player will create a challenge.
+For this example, we'll make it a public challenge which will start when the maximum amount of players is met.

 ![](img/UnderstandingChallenges/1.jpg)